deopurkar/deopurkar.github.io/teaching/ag/index.md

 2. Lecture on Thursday, 9:00 to 10:00 in Hayden Allen G051
 3. Lecture on Friday, 12:00 to 13:00 in Hancock 2.27
 4. Workshop on Monday, 11:00 to 12:00 in Hanna Neumann 1.58 (starting week 2).

+I will have office hours on Wednesday from 1 to 2, on Thusday from 10 to 11, and at other times by appointment.
 </div>

 ## [Outline](#){:  onclick="toggle_visibility('out'); return false;" }